 Introducing a New Anchor Institution for the Center for Climate Solutions

-Programs, Research, and Activities at the Exchange
+Programs, Research, and Activities at The Exchange

 The Exchange will host a diverse range of educational and training programs for all New Yorkers, as well as research dedicated to developing and deploying climate solutions to communities in New York City and around the world.
 Highlights include:

-- Educational programs, that will prepare students at all levels for careers focused on climate change across science, policy, and advocacy.
+- Educational programs that will prepare students at all levels for careers focused on climate change across science, policy, and advocacy.
 Programs include a climate solutions “semester abroad” intensive program, fellowship and internship opportunities, continuing education, and a commitment to offering additional career pathways to students at the Urban Assembly New York Harbor School through a New York State Pathways in Technology (P‑Tech) program.

 - Workforce Development and Jobs training programs, delivered in partnership with local organizations, including Green City Force, NYC Employment and Training Coalition, Non-Traditional Employment for Women, and SolarOne, as well as a commitment to developing a program with the New York State Building Trades and Construction Council that will offer construction trade training programs focused on climate resilient and sustainable building technologies.